rooklift/disorderBook/README.md

 * No websockets
 * No authentication, anyone can cancel or see any order
+* Might be too slow for serious use e.g. as a PvP server
 * Everything persists forever; we will eventually run out of RAM or the CPU will get bogged down

 **Other important differences:**